 Progress & Next Steps:

-Measurements of pre-treatment vegetation, carbon, and wildlife conditions, as well as high-resolution LiDAR data were collected across research areas in the summer of 2017.
+Measurements of pre-treatment vegetation, carbon, and wildlife communities, as well as high-resolution LiDAR data were collected across research areas in the summer of 2017.
 Treatments were implemented in late summer-fall 2017 thanks in large part to the Herculean efforts of Dartmouth College Woodlands.
 Post-treatment data collections have occurred across 196 permanent plots in 2018, 2019, 2020, 2021, and 2022.
 In addition, several field tours and workshops for forest managers and wildlife biologists have occurred on the site since its installation, including the 2021 UNH Extension Mud Season Breakfast, 2021 Northeast Association of Fish and Wildlife Agencies Northeast Habitat Technical Committee Meeting, and 2023 field tour for resource management staff from the White Mountain National Forest.

 Highlights from 2019: